-Eleven percent did not consider differences in COVID-19 risks by region, nation or cities, even though they may have been operating into those areas.
-Furthermore, 11 percent did not monitor special events attributed to COVID-19 operations.
+Twenty percent did not consider differences in COVID-19 risks by region, nation or cities, even though they may have been operating into those areas.

-When looking at the chart related to quality audits of aircraft storage systems, we see that 6 percent of the survey respondents did not collect information in this area.
+When we look at the pie chart related to quality audits of aircraft storage systems, 21 percent of survey respondents did not collect information in this area.
 The unplanned mass storage of aircraft for an indeterminate length of time will have introduced many airline maintenance planners to the complexity of storage programs.
-Aircraft storage in some cases went beyond the standard procedures that original equipment manufacturers (OEMs) describe in their maintenance manuals and required some specific guidance from OEMs, introducing many challenges for maintenance organizations.
+Aircraft storage in some cases went beyond the standard procedures that OEMs cover in their maintenance manuals and required specific guidance from OEMs, introducing many challenges for maintenance organizations.

-- During the pandemic, when looking at the four pillars of SMS, many airlines indicated that their internal policies have not changed due to the GOVID-19 pandemic; neither has the risk methodology, but greater focus was placed on risk management new emerging risks. - Risk tolerance had to be reviewed during the pandemic, and new risks were identified through external sources such as ICAO's Council Aviation Recovery Task Force (CART), the IATA and Airports Council International effort called "Safely Restarting Aviation," and the Airbus program "Keep Trust in Air Travel." - Internal sources in the form of brainstorming and risk assessment sessions were important keys to success. - Overall, risk assessments were more frequent and more exhaustive in a shorter time span. - Some of the newly identified risks include COVID-19 contagion, safety events related to pandemic fatigue and homesickness, loss of proficiency due to inactivity periods, and ground damage due to aircraft parking and storage.
+- During the pandemic, when looking at the four pillars of SMS, many airlines indicated that their internal policies have not changed due to GOVID-19; neither has the risk methodology, but greater focus has been placed on risk management, which included safety assurance and promotion for the new emerging risks. - Risk tolerance had to be reviewed during the pandemic new risks were identified through external sources such as ICAO's Council Aviation Recovery Task Force (CART), IATA (Safely Restarting the Aviation Industry), and Airbus (Keep Trust in Air Travel) - Internal sources in the form of brainstorming and risk assessment sessions were important keys to success. - Overall risks assessments were more frequent and more exhaustive in a shorter time span. - Some of the newly identified risks include COVID-19 contagion, safety events related to pandemic fatigue and homesickness, loss of proficiency due to inactivity periods, and ground damage due to aircraft parking and storage.